 Surgical treatment: Drainage versus irrigation

-A worrying increase in ciprofloxacin-resistant isolates has long been observed both in Norway and internationally, and led to ciprofloxacin being abandoned as empirical treatment in Norwegian guidelines in 2013 (11, 12).
-Cephalosporin resistance is also increasing worldwide, and gonorrhoea is becoming increasingly difficult to treat (13).
+A worrying increase in ciprofloxacin-resistant isolates has long been observed both in Norway and internationally, and led to ciprofloxacin being abandoned as empirical treatment in Norwegian guidelines in 2013 (

 Our patient had an atypical clinical presentation.
 The incidence of gonorrhoea is increasing and it is important that health care personnel and persons in high risk groups are alert to the disease, including its less common symptoms.